devchallenges-io/curriculum/3-javascript/1-javascript/11-js-scope-closures.md

 - Ensure security within their code by preventing unauthorized access to sensitive data.
 - Avoid unintended conflicts between different parts of their programs.

-By leveraging lexical scoping effectively, developers can write more maintainable and bug-free JavaScript code.

-## Implementing and Utilizing Closures in JavaScript
+## 2. Implementing and Utilizing Closures in JavaScript

 Closures in JavaScript are functions that have access to an outer function's scope, even after the outer function has completed execution.
 This is possible because closures retain references to variables from their containing scopes, which allows for functionality ranging from data encapsulation to currying and event handlers.